textileio/community/docs/buckets/archiving.md

 >    Deal with miner t01459 changed state to StorageDealSealing
 ```

 The output will look something like the above.
-With a little luck, you will start seeing some successful storage deals.
+With a little luck, you'll start seeing some successful storage deals.

 ## Limits

 Archiving is limited by the limits of buckets, so the maximum size is {{limits.max_bucket_size}}.
-Archives stored on Filecoin **do not** count toward your account storage limits only files that remain in your live bucket are counted.
+Archives stored on Filecoin **do not** count toward your account storage limits.
+Only files that remain in your live bucket are counted.